claudiu-persoiu/Just-Quizzing-Server/README.md

 Debug
 -----

-If you see a black screen you can try to modify:
+If you see a blank screen you can try to modify:

     ini_set('display_errors', '1');